cajus/litra-testbed/README.md

 ## Sample implementation using WebHID

 I've added a lazy sample implementation in raw JS.
 No fancy Type Script, SASS, whatever.
-Sorry!
-Feel free to make it more robust and pretty by forking or sending a pull request ;-)
+Feel free to use the information and make pretty frontends with it.
+This repo is just used for research.